Kvintasz/DesignPatterns_FactoryMethod/FactoryPattern_Asteroids/Description.md

         }
     }

-The situation is same with this class.
+The situation is really similar with StraitMovingExhaleAsteroid class.
 The difference is this class starts a new task with the exhale method

 	public class StraitMovingExhaleAsteroid : AbstractAsteroid
     {